(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 For example, you need a small sniper coil for trashy areas and a large search coil to get more depth.

 Each one of them has its own pros and cons.
-Please note, that using a certain type of coils for a specific type of environment won’t always solve the problem.
+Using a certain type of coils for a specific type of environment won’t always solve the problem.

 In many cases, you need to use a different type of metal detectors.
 For example, if you want to look for gold, you need a detector for gold prospecting.
 To look for jewlery in sunken ships, you need an underwater detector.